deadport/amdgpu-fanspeed/README.md

 -s  = Output current speed
 -S  = Output just the current speed (for further processing)

-For more sophisticated control use this repo: https://github.com/grmat/amdgpu-fancontrol
+For more sophisticated control try this repo: https://github.com/grmat/amdgpu-fancontrol